-Alex practices in Reminger Co., LPA's Indianapolis office, where he focuses on defense litigation matters involving general liability, governmental/public entity liability, insurance/bad faith liability, premises liability, trucking and transportation, and probate.
+Alex practices in Reminger Co., LPA's Indianapolis office, where he focuses on defense litigation matters involving general liability, worker's compensation, governmental/public entity liability, insurance/bad faith liability, premises liability, trucking and transportation, and probate.
 Alex has a wide array of experience in all aspects of litigation, including the prosecution and defense of claims relating to estate administration, guardianships, will contests, and breaches of fiduciary duties.
 Prior to joining Reminger, Alex practiced general civil litigation, criminal defense, and appeals.
 Alex was also a felony public defender.
 He has tried multiple first chair jury trials and has been involved in more than 20 appeals in Indiana and before the Seventh Circuit Court of Appeals.

 Alex graduated from Indiana University Robert H. McKinney School of Law in 2013.
 Prior to law school, he received his Bachelor of Science from Ball State University in Muncie, Indiana, where he graduated summa cum laude.

 Recognized as a Rising Star by Indiana Super Lawyers Magazine

 “Reminger did a great job on this catastrophic loss.
 Alex Beeman jumped on the investigation and got all of the various parties aligned.”

 - Beth, Claims Specialist

 - Philandra Young v.
 FedEx GroundOctober 2, 2019, After oral argument, the negative award was affirmed.Full Worker's Compensation Board of Indiana

 Injured worker appealed negative award that she take nothing away from her application for benefits on the basis that her injuries did not arise out of or were incurred within the course of employment to the 7 members of the Indiana Worker’s Compensation Board.